rikenbit/iTensor/paper/paper.md

 # Example

-ICA and plots in Figure \autoref{fig:ica} can be easily reproduced on any machine where R is pre-installed by using the following commands in R:
+ICA and plots in \autoref{fig:ica} can be easily reproduced on any machine where R is pre-installed by using the following commands in R:

 ```r
 # Install package required (one per computer)